How Many Grams in an Ounce of Gold? A Precise Guide

 Tracing the Roots to the French Trade Market of Troyes

 The troy ounce idea might be older than we think.
-Some say the French used an Roman weight system as a starting point.
-They made their own standard weights from this.
+Some say the French used a Roman weight system as a starting point.
+They made their standard weights from this.
 The Troyes market was always busy with trade and selling precious things.
 This activity helped make the troy ounce a widely used weight.

 Potential Links to Ancient Roman Bronze Measurement